E.U. threatens firms that abide by Trump's latest Iran sanctions

 The effects on Iran of Washington's hardening stance have been stark, with Iran's rial currency losing two-thirds of its value in six months.

-Within hours of the White House announcement, international firms announced steps to avoid U.S. sanctions.
+Within hours of the White House announcement on Monday, international firms announced steps to avoid U.S. sanctions.

 On Tuesday, German car manufacturing giant Daimler said it had suspended its activities in Iran.